-The philosophical career of Sidney Hook was characterized by the length and constancy of his commitment to the philosophy of John Dewey.
-Hook was a leading interpreter and proponent of Deweyan pragmatic naturalism from his years as Dewey's graduate student at Columbia in the 1920s through the six decades of his philosophical teaching and writing until his death in 1989.
-He identified with the attribution given to him as “Dewey's bulldog.”
+Sidney Hook was a leading interpreter and proponent of Deweyan pragmatic naturalism from his years as Dewey’s graduate student at Columbia in the 1920s through the six decades of his philosophical teaching and writing until his death in 1989.
+A notoriously scrappy polemicist, Hook identified with the attribution given to him as “Dewey’s bulldog.”

-Hook's advocacy of the Deweyan position had its particular focus in the areas of the pragmatic theory of knowledge and in ethical naturalism.
+Hook worked primarily in the areas of the pragmatic theory of knowledge, ethical naturalism, and social and political theory.
 In regard to theory of knowledge, Hook believed that only the pragmatic account of knowledge, with its instrumentalist emphasis, provided an adequate explanation of the value ascribed to knowledge in human experience and a satisfactory answer to the question of why knowledge was important for human life.
 In regard to ethical naturalism, Hook argued that a naturalistic account of the origin and justification of ethical statements offered a critical yet justified and objective basis for moral decisions.
 In his defense of ethical naturalism, Hook carried out a sustained criticism of opposing theses.
 These theses included all forms of moral absolutism that were derived from inherited religious traditions or metaphysical systems of Idealism or Intuitionism.
 They also included the variants of what he considered to be moral relativism or moral nihilism, whether these were derived from arbitrary commitments as in Existentialist philosophy, or were supported as expressions of emotive attitudes as in Logical Positivism.

-In the tradition of Deweyan pragmatism, Hook sought to apply the pragmatic interpretation of ethics to diverse areas of social action including issues of educational policy, cultural freedom and societal change.
-Hook's application of normative ethical judgments to contemporary social and political issues was marked by a significant reversal.
-In his early phase through the 1930s, Hook's approach could be understood as a form of radical liberalism which was particularly marked by his support for Marxism as an application of scientific method for the resolution of the problematic situation of capitalist societies during that period.
-Hook's involvement in Marxism, however, eventually led him to his becoming a leading advocate of anti-communist policy, both in foreign affairs and domestic institutions.
-In the later phase of his career, after his reaction to the programs of the “New Left” in the 1960s, Hook's approach could be understood as a form of conservative liberalism.
-Hook's initial stress upon freedom of inquiry in education practice was augmented by his emphasis upon the continuity in the curriculum of Western humanistic cultural traditions.
-Similarly, Hook's initial support for social democracy was augmented by his opposition to the totalitarian potential that had emerged within socialist and radical movements in contemporary history.
-Accordingly, in Hook's final phase as a public philosopher, his writings were identified with the neoconservative movement.
+Hook sought to apply the pragmatic interpretation of ethics to diverse areas of social action including issues of educational policy, cultural freedom and societal change.
+Hook’s application of normative ethical judgments to contemporary social and political issues led to an apparent shift in his political allegiances.
+In his earliest writing through the 1930s, Hook overtly embraced Marxism understood as an application of scientific method for the resolution of the problematic situation of capitalist societies.
+Hook’s interpretation Marxism, however, eventually led him to his becoming a leading advocate of anti-communist policy, both in foreign affairs and domestic institutions.
+In the later phase of his career, after his reaction to the programs of the “New Left” in the 1960s, Hook’s approach could be understood as a form of conservative liberalism.
+Hook’s initial stress upon freedom of inquiry in education practice was augmented by his emphasis upon the continuity in the curriculum of Western humanistic cultural traditions.
+Similarly, Hook’s initial support for social democracy was augmented by his opposition to the totalitarian potential that had emerged within socialist and radical movements in contemporary history.
+Accordingly, in Hook’s final phase as a public philosopher, his writings were identified with the neoconservative movement.

 - 1. Sidney Hook’s Adoption of Pragmatism: from the Justification of Naturalistic Metaphysics to the Commitment to Scientific Method

-- 2. Pragmatism and Hook's Defense of the Pragmatic Theory of Knowledge
+- 2. Hook’s Defense of the Pragmatic Theory of Knowledge

-- 4. The Pragmatic Philosopher as Public Intellectual: Hook's Criticism of Liberalism
+- 4. The Pragmatic Philosopher as Public Intellectual

 - Academic Tools